hsotoparada/DeepPhasePick/README.md

 3.3) Plotting of continuous waveform including predicted P, S phases, and corresponding predicted probability time series.

-Please let us know of any bugs found in the code.

-### Citation:
+## Citation:

 If you use this algorithm for research purpose, please cite it as follows:

 - Soto, H., & Schurr, B. (2020).
 DeepPhasePick: A method for Detecting and Picking SeismicPhases from Local Earthquakes based on highly optimizedConvolutional and Recurrent Deep Neural Networks.
 EarthArXiv preprint DOI: XX (https://eartharxiv.org/repository/view/1752/).

+Please let us know of any bugs found in the code.

+## Thanks:

+The development of DeepPhasePick method has received financial support from:

+-  The HAzard and Risk Team (HART) initiative of the GFZ German Research Centre for Geosciences in collaboration with the Institute of GeoSciences, Energy, Water and Environment of the Polytechnic University Tirana, Albania and the KIT Karlsruhe Institute of Technology.